EmilioPiscioneri/My-website/design-choices.md

 - graphics/primitive-playgound: You have to manually call destructor for event listener inherited classes e.g. game object, because I needed a way to clear event listeners when the object is no longer needed.
 This is just a precaution because I am not sure if it will be garbage collected properly

 - graphics/primitive-playgound: You can probably run into issues if you add more than one event listener for custom objects (it just removes the first occurance) but I kept it in there because it might have use cases

+- graphics/primitive-playgound: I use static classes as enums because it is easier for intellisense reasons and doesn't create much overhead